Intel vs. AMD: Battle of the world's smallest PCs

 Sapphire expects to fetch $429 for the package.
 You can easily configure either of Intel's Core i3 NUCs with 4GB of memory and a small-but-fast SSD for the same amount.

 The Radeon HD 7600G GPU integrated into the Edge VS8's accelerated processing unit (APU) performs considerably better than the NUC's HD 4000 graphics.
 Truly playable frame rates, however, are available only at resolutions of 1024 by 768 pixels or lower.
 But the somewhat slow 500GB, 5400-rpm hard drive (yes, they squeeze a hard drive into that tiny package) made the Edge VS8 feel less than sprightly.
-The unit scored a mere 34 on our WorldBench 8 test (that’s in the neighborhood of a low-end notebook).
+The unit scored a mere 34 on our WorldBench 8 test (the NUC scored 62 on WorldBench 8), that’s in the neighborhood of a low-end notebook.
 It would be great if Sapphire offered an SSD option.

 Sapphire’s machine clearly beats the NUC in terms of ports, though: The Edge VS8 has a gigabit ethernet port, two USB 3.0 ports, four USB 2.0 ports, an SD card reader, analog audio in/out, S/PDIF audio out, HDMI (with a maximum resolution of 1920 by 1200 pixels), and a DisplayPort (2560 by 1600 resolution, max).